 - Compressed Adaptation: In the book, Tyrion arrays Joffrey's tiny fleet as The Bait for the unmanned wildfire hulk, sacrificing it to the green god of wildfire.
 Tyrion also commissions a giant chain across the mouth of the Blackwater: he waits until Stannis's fleet is committed and then gives Bronn "the signal" to raise the chain, blocking the river and preventing any of Stannis's ships or men from escaping the holocaust.
 However, Stannis is not aboard his ships: his army is drawn up on the other side of the Blackwater river, and enough shipwrecks pile up at the chain that some of those men can begin to cross via their decks. ("Those are some brave men out there.
 Let's go kill them.")
 Much of the final charge takes place towards and eventually on this bridge of ships, but Stannis himself remains in the rear, where the Lannister-Tyrells sweep him from the field; Salladhor Saan's ships, remaining back as a contingency force, are his army's only escape.
 With all this in mind, it's quite obvious why the TV version discards the chain: budget concerns.
 Presumably, Joffrey's fleet was written out for the same reason, but Joffrey's still right to ask where they went, as no (In-Universe) explanation for their absence is provided.

-- Continuity Nod: Sansa takes comfort in the doll her father bought for her in Season One.
+- Continuity Nod: Sansa takes comfort in the doll her father bought for her in Season 1.

 - Cool Helmet: Loras wears Renly's antlered helm at the Battle of Blackwater as part of his elaborate disguise.